active-group/reacl/doc/intro.md

   <rest unchanged>)
 ```

-But as mentioned above, actions can also be captured before reaching
+As mentioned above, actions can also be captured before reaching the
-the toplevel.
-The following addition to our application does that to
+toplevel.
+The following change to our application does that when
-add a button labeled "Flip".
-Clicking it shall swaps the first and the
+adding a button labeled "Flip".
+Clicking it shall swap the two
-second timezones.
-Using the function `action-to-message` specifies
+timezones.
+Using the function `action-to-message` specifies that the
-that the actions emitted by the `button` component should be sent as a
+actions emitted by the `button` component should be sent as a message
-message to `this`, instead of being propagated upwards:
+to `this`, instead of being propagated upwards:

 ```clj
 (defrecord Flip [])